INTERBANK

 La Playa Design System

 As a team, we followed the same process to document colors, fonts, spacing, grids, badges, buttons, breadcrumbs, and cards.
 The first version of La Playa now includes over 600 components, 100 styles, 100 icons, 20 3D illustrations, and 30 templates.
-All of these elements utilize variables and are built using Figma best practices, such as Autolayout and Master components.
+All of these elements use variables and are built according to Figma best practices, such as Auto Layout and Master components.

-As well, with La Playa, the design team could create more consistent and aesthetically pleasing designs:
+With La Playa, the design team was able to create more consistent and aesthetically pleasing designs:

-As well, with La Playa, the design team could create more consistent and aesthetically pleasing designs:
+With La Playa, the design team was able to create more consistent and aesthetically pleasing designs:

 Looking to the future, it’s important to note that the system is constantly evolving and will continue to do so as long as the product and software are updated.